DCC-EX/dcc-ex.github.io/docs/contributing/software.rst

 2. Locate "Editor: Tab size" (should be about the fourth item down).
 3. Set this to "2", and close the "Settings" tab which will auto-save the change.

-In addition to the above, if you are contributing to documentation and are using the recommended extensions, you should ignore certain warnings that are irrelevant.
+In addition to the above, if you are contributing to documentation and are using the recommended extensions, you should ignore certain reStructuredText syntax warnings that are irrelevant.

 To configure these: